andreabellome/astra-documentation/docs/matlab/Cost functions/MODP/custom/costFunction2_MODP_vdep_varr.md

 - varr  : scalar value representing the specified arrival velocity.
 - sigma : weighting factor for the time-of-flight in the total cost computation.

-## OUTPUT
-- legn     : matrix containing the trajectory legs that belong to the Pareto front.
-- vvf      : matrix containing the final velocities of the Pareto-optimal trajectories.
-- vinff    : matrix containing the incoming excess velocities of the Pareto-optimal trajectories.
-- PF       : matrix representing the Pareto front, storing time-of-flight and total cost.
-- COSTS    : vector containing the total cost (delta-v + weighted time-of-flight) for each trajectory.
-- TOFYS    : vector containing the time-of-flight values in years.
-- minCOST  : scalar value of the minimum total cost among all solutions.
-- row      : index of the trajectory corresponding to the minimum total cost.

 ## PROCESS
 1. Compute the departure delta-v (dv1) and arrival delta-v (dv2), ensuring non-negative values.
 2. Compute the total time-of-flight (tofs).